dominique-mueller/my-open-source-setup/README.md

 <br><br><br>

-## [PullApprove](https://about.pullapprove.com/): Granular Pull Request reviews

-Using PullApprove allows us to **define Pull Request conditions and reviewers in a more granular way**.
-This includes the ability to setup reviewer groups, or declare custom conditions for pending and rejection states.

-> If one just wants to handle Work in Progress Pull Requests, the **[WIP GitHub App](https://github.com/apps/wip)** is a well working
-> alternative.

-### Setup

-To setup PullApprove, visit the **[PullApprove website](https://pullapprove.com/)**, connect your GitHub account, and enable PullApprove for your GitHub repositories.
-Once done, you can customize PullApprove by adding a `.pullapprove.yml` file to your repository.
-My custom preset can be found under `presets/.pullapprove.yml`.

-> PullApprove can be enabled a sa requirement for Pull Requests to pass.

-<br><br><br>

 ## [Codecov](https://codecov.io/): Code Coverage as Pull Request comment

 Codecov **writes comments into Pull Requests, presenting the current code coverage and its change regarding the default branch**.
 This